-Below figure shows the webpage for Backup/Restore the configuration via HTTP.
-It is divided into two parts: Backup Device Configuration and Restore Device Configuration.
-When clicking on the Download button on the upper part of the page (Backup Device Configuration), the users will be prompt to Opening the file name IP-10.0.50.1.bin by an application or to Save File to a destination.
+Figure 2.168 shows the webpage for Backup/Restore the configuration via HTTP.
+It is divided into two parts: Backup the Configuration and Restore the Configuration.
+When clicking on the Download button on the upper part of the page (Backup the Configuration), the users will be prompt to Opening the file name IP-10.0.50.1.bin by an application or to Save File to a destination.
 Choosing to Save File will back up the switch's current configuration to your local drive on the local computer.

-To restore a configuration file to the switch, please move down to the Restore Device Configuration part, then click the Choose file button to choose a configuration file from the local drive.
-Before clicking the Upload button, the users can check any of the options below the upload file which are "Do not overwrite current username and password configuration" and "Do not overwrite current network configuration".
-This will help prevent the users from the necessity to logging-inusing a previously storedusername, password and/or network configuration after settings are restored.
+To restore a configuration file to the switch, please move down to the Restore the Configuration part, then click the Browse... button to choose a configuration file from the local drive.
+Before clicking the Upload button, the users can check any of the options below the upload file which are to Keep the current username & password setting and to Key the current network setting.
+This will help prevent the users from the necessity to logging-in using a previously stored username, password or network configuration after settings are restored.

-Figure 2.176 Backup/Restore Configuration via HTTP
+Figure 2.168 Backup/Restore Configuration via HTTP